CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_10_Lab1_Ex2_Validate Information Rights Management.md

 6. On the **Create site collection** window, enter the following attributes:

-	- Title: `Marketing`
+	- Choose Template: `Team site`

+	- site name: `marketing`

 	- Web Site Address: leave the default values in the two drop-down fields.

-In the field to the right of the drop-down field with **/sites/** displayed, enter `marketing`.
+	- Administrator: Enter **Holly@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select the **Check Names** icon to the right of the field; once the username is validated, it will be replaced with **Holly Dickson.**

 	- Language: select your language